Drosophila melanogaster: Genome

-The genome of D. melanogaster (sequenced in 2000, and curated at the FlyBase database) contains four pairs of chromosomes – an X/Y pair, and three autosomes labeled 2, 3, and 4.
+The genome of D. melanogaster (sequenced in 2000, and curated at the FlyBase database) contains four pairs of chromosomes—an X/Y pair, and three autosomes labeled 2, 3, and 4.
 The fourth chromosome is relatively very small and therefore often ignored, aside from its important eyeless gene.
-The D. melanogaster sequenced genome of 139.5 million base pairs has been annotated and contains around 15,682 genes according to Ensemble release 73.
-More than 60% of the genome appears to be functional non-protein-coding DNA involved in gene expression control.
+The D. melanogaster sequenced genome of 139.5 million base pairs has been annotated and contains around 15,682 genes (Ensemble release 73), including 13,822 protein-coding genes.
+More than 60% of the genome appears to be functional non-protein-coding DNA.
 Determination of sex in Drosophila occurs by the X:A ratio of X chromosomes to autosomes, not because of the presence of a Y chromosome as in human sex determination.
 Although the Y chromosome is entirely heterochromatic, it contains at least 16 genes, many of which are thought to have male-related functions.

 There are three transferrin orthologs, all of which are dramatically divergent from those known in chordate models.